cbrady321/MeteredBlockingQueue/README.md

 ## License

-MeteredBlockingQueue is licensed under the is licensed under the MIT License.
+MeteredBlockingQueue is licensed under the MIT License.
 (See LICENSE)